Enochsoul/soulbot-discord/README.md

 5) Create Discord Role called GM or DM, and assign to the user acting as the DM.
 No special permissions required.

 ### Current Features:
-- XP Tracking
+- XP Tracking - I know it's not expressly used for 13th Age, but I wrote it before I realized and just left it in.
-- 13th Age style initiative tracking, should also work for DnD 4e.
+- OGL/d20 style initiative tracking, should also work for DnD 4e.
     - Players can delay their initiative to a set number smaller than their current.
     - DM can create NPCs, add them at any time before or after combat starts.
     - DM can update any NPC or player's initiative to any value as needed.